allegheny-computer-science-203-s2021/assessment/assessment.md

 * :flushed: = Written software is at a state where once the author has left the code, it is quite possible they would not be able to recognize what they left behind.
 Complexities reach a level so high that code becomes illegible to any reader.
 * :worried: = Written software is not efficient in nature and often strays into unnecessary complexities; conditional statements are frequently overly convoluted and hard-coding is consistently present throughout.
-* :neutral_face: = Written software is hardly efficient in nature and occasionally strays into unnecessary complexities; conditional statements can occasionally be overly convoluted and hard-coding is frequently present.
+* :neutral_face: = Written software is efficient in nature and occasionally becomes unnecessarily complex; conditional statements aren't overly convoluted and there's no hard-coding present.
-* :blush: = Written software is decently efficient in nature and barely strays into unnecessary complexities; conditional statements are often not overly convoluted and hard-coding is only semi-present at best.
+* :blush: = Written software is efficient in nature and doesn't become unnecessarily complex at all; conditional statements are overly convoluted, but there's no hard-coding present.
-* :laughing: = Written software is incredibly efficient in nature and does not stray into unnecessary complexities or perhaps enter complexity without reason; conditional statements are not overly convoluted and hard-coding is hardly, if at all present.
+* :laughing: = Written software is incredibly efficient in nature and doesn't become unnecessarily complex at all; conditional statements are simple to understand and hard-coding is hardly, if at all present.

 * Mitigating software risk